VisualComputing/nub/README.md

 }
 ```

-Note tha shapes like nodes can be controlled interactively by overriding [interact(Event)](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html#interact-frames.input.Event-), like it has been done above.
+Note that shapes like nodes can be controlled interactively by overriding [interact(Event)](https://visualcomputing.github.io/frames-javadocs/frames/core/Node.html#interact-frames.input.Event-), like it has been done above.

 Note also that shapes override the `Node` [visit](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#visit--) method to actually render its contents.